grafolean/grafolean-snmp-bot/README.md

 4) run: `docker-compose up -d`

 If you get no error, congratulations!
 Everything else is done from within the Grafolean UI.
-You can however check the status of container as usually by running `docker ps` and investigate logs by running `docker logs -f grafolean-collector-snmp`.
+You can however check the status of container as usually by running `docker ps` and investigate logs by running `docker logs -f grafolean-snmp-bot`.

 In case of error make sure that the user is allowed to run `docker` (that is, that it is in `docker` group) by running `docker ps`.
 Alternatively, container can be run using `sudo` (line 4 then reads `sudo docker-compose up -d`).